taltechnlp/est-asr-backend/README.md

 # Usage

-The following starts the server based on the configuration provided in the file scripts.json.
+The following starts the server with all the required privileges.

 ```
-denon start
+deno run --watch --allow-net --allow-env --allow-read --allow-write --allow-run app.ts
 ```

 An example request from the command line to consume the API: